arioanindito/FinalTask/README.md

 # Developing Software System
 ## _The Final Task_

-This is my final project for Developing Software System module.
-In order to run the project, please change the string connection to your own server.
+This is my final project for Developing Software System module. \s\s In order to run the project, please change the string connection to your own server.
 (I'm using SQLEXPRESS)

 I uploaded my updated database within this project, under the name **Ario_Final.bak**